Leonard Hofstadter

-Leonard Leakey Hofstadter, Ph.D., is a fictional character portrayed by Johnny Galecki in the CBS sitcom The Big Bang Theory.
-Leonard is an experimental physicist, who shares an apartment with colleague and best friend Dr. Sheldon Cooper.
+Leonard Leakey Hofstadter, Ph.D. is a fictional character portrayed by Johnny Galecki and one of the protagonists in the 2007–2019 CBS sitcom, The Big Bang Theory.
+Leonard is an experimental physicist who shares an apartment with his colleague and best friend, Sheldon Cooper.
 For his portrayal, Galecki was nominated for a Primetime Emmy Award and a Golden Globe Award in 2011.

 Penny is Leonard's next-door neighbor (across the hall) and main love interest, and the teasing of romance between the two of them is a major force driving the series.
-In season 9, "The Gorilla Dissolution", they get engaged and married in Las Vegas.
+In season 7, "The Gorilla Dissolution", they get engaged and married in Las Vegas.

 Creation and casting

-Leonard is named after actor/producer Sheldon Leonard, and Nobel Prize in Physics Laureate Robert Hofstadter.
-Macaulay Culkin was originally offered the part, but he turned it down as he did not like the pitch.
-Johnny Galecki was originally asked to play the role of Sheldon Cooper, but thought he would be "better suited" for the character of Leonard.
-Leonard is one of four characters to appear in every episode of the series, along with Sheldon Cooper, Howard Wolowitz and Raj Koothrappali.
+Leonard is named after actor/producer Sheldon Leonard and Nobel Prize in Physics Laureate Robert Hofstadter.
+The part was originally offered to Macaulay Culkin but he turned it down as he did not like the pitch.
+John Ross Bowie, who would later be cast as Barry Kripke, also auditioned for the role.
+Johnny Galecki was originally asked to play the role of Sheldon Cooper but thought he would be "better suited" for the character of Leonard.
+Leonard is one of four characters to appear in every episode of the series, along with Sheldon Cooper, Howard Wolowitz, and Rajesh Koothrappali.

 Characterization

 Personality

-Based on observation Leonard would likely be classified using the MBTI as ISFJ.